wp-plugins/real-estate-listing-realtyna-wpl/readme.txt

 == Description ==

 Run your real estate website using WPL.
-WPL has lot's of features and addons.
+WPL has lot's of features and addons for real estate agents and real estate agencies.
 Check WPL demo website: http://wpl28.realtyna.com

 Download [WPL manual](http://wpl.realtyna.com/wassets/wpl-manual.pdf) and check [WPL knowledge base](https://support.realtyna.com/index.php?/Default/Knowledgebase/List/Index/28/wpl---wordpress-property-listing).
 If you can't find an answer to your question in WPL Manual or Knowledge Base, please [open a Support Ticket!](https://support.realtyna.com/index.php?/Tickets/Submit/RenderForm/18) to ask your question.
 We will respond as soon as possible with an answer.